jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_3.rst

   the test passes. :ref:`project_first<test_project_first>` returns

   - :red:`False`, if the first input is :red:`False`
-  - :green:`True`, if the above condition is not met
+  - :green:`True`, if the above condition is NOT met

 * I add an :ref:`assertion<what is an assertion?>` for the last case, which is when the first input is :red:`False` and the second input is :red:`False`, to :ref:`test_project_first` in ``test_binary.py``